maussn/Rotom/README.md

 # item-lending-library
 Prototype for a platform for loaning out items.
 Made as an individual project for a traineeship.
+In its current state, it is unfinished.
+Loans requests can be made and the events posted, but nothing is done with the events.

 # Installation